-Integer expression representing the joint number.
+Specify the joint number as an integer value or an expression.
 If no parameters are supplied, then the average values for all joints are cleared.

 The additional S axis is 8 and T axis is 9.
 If non-existent joint number is supplied, an error occurs.

 AvgSpeedClear clears the average of the absolute speed values for the specified joints.

 You must execute AvgSpeedClear before executing AvgSpeed.
-This command does not support the PG additional axes.